 Post’s book The Moral Challenge of Alzheimer’s Disease: Ethical Issues from Diagnosis to Dying (Johns Hopkins University Press, 2000, 2nd edition) was designated a “medical classic of the century” by the British Medical Journal (2009), which wrote, “Until this pioneering work was published in 1995 the ethical aspects of the one of the most important illnesses of our aging populations were a neglected topic.”
-Post is an elected Member of the Medical and Scientific Advisory Board of Alzheimer’s Disease International, and one of several recipients of the Alzheimer’s Association distinguished service award “in recognition of personal and professional outreach to the Alzheimer’s Association Chapters on ethics issues important to people with Alzheimer’s and their families.”
+Post is an elected Member of the Medical and Scientific Advisory Board of Alzheimer’s Disease International, and one of three recipients of the Alzheimer’s Association distinguished service award “in recognition of personal and professional outreach to the Alzheimer’s Association Chapters on ethics issues important to people with Alzheimer’s and their families.”
 Post’s culminating book in this field is Dignity for Deeply Forgetful People: How Caregivers Can Meet the Challenges of Alzheimer’s Disease (May, 2022).
 His work on genetics counseling, caregiver respite, and “paradoxical lucidity” have been supported by grants from the NIH National Institute on Aging and the National Institute on Mental Health.
 His writing and advocacy are recognized as the baseline for national ethics guidelines in dementia care in the United States, Canada and Japan.

 PO Box 1516